ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 Relay Request:

-: An HTTP request from Client to Relay that contains an encapsulated request as its body.
+: An HTTP request from Client to Relay that contains an encapsulated request as the content.

 Relay Response:

-: An HTTP response from Relay to Client that contains an encapsulated response as its body.
+: An HTTP response from Relay to Client that contains an encapsulated response as the content.

 Gateway Request:

-: An HTTP request from Relay to Gateway that contains an encapsulated request as its body.
+: An HTTP request from Relay to Gateway that contains an encapsulated request as the content.

 Gateway Response:

-: An HTTP response from Gateway to Relay that contains an encapsulated response as its body.
+: An HTTP response from Gateway to Relay that contains an encapsulated response as the content.

 This draft includes pseudocode that uses the functions and conventions defined in {{!HPKE}}.